Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Nourishing Herbal Facial Steam

 Earlier this year I got an herbal facial steam sample with one of the beauty boxes I ordered.
-I must say, I’ve never really considered that a hot water with herbs could prove beneficial for my skin.
+I must say, I’ve never really considered that hot water with herbs could prove beneficial for my skin.
 Don’t get me wrong, I love tea!
 But steaming my face with the same thing that I drink just seemed…odd.